-The 2nd International RSE Leaders Meeting will bring together established and aspiring activists and influencers from the international Research Software Engineering community for a two-day event of networking, knowledge exchange, and hands-on collaboration towards our common goal to establish research software as a first-class citizen in research all over the world, and support the creation of academic careers for Research Software Engineers on an international level.
+The 2nd International RSE Leaders Meeting brings together established and aspiring leaders (activists and influencers) from the international Research Software Engineering community for a three-half-days event of networking, knowledge exchange, and hands-on collaboration.

 In 2018, the first International RSE Leaders Workshop, organized by the UK RSE Association, took place at the Alan Turing Institute in London, UK.
-It aimed at improving access to software expertise in research, by pooling knowledge, coordinating efforts and establishing collaboration.
-You can read more about the workshop here: https://researchsoftware.org/2018/04/23/int-rsel-workshop.html.
+Amongst other successes, it saw the foundation of the Nordic RSE community and helped improve access to software expertise in research.

 - Anne Claire Fouilloux (Nordic RSE / University of Oslo / NO)

 - Ben van Werkhoven (NL-RSE / Netherlands eScience Center / NL)

 - Claire Wyatt (Society of Research Software Engineering / University of Southampton / UK)